Face Time

 We know that in most cases, the longevity of a business is only as good as the clients it maintains, so keeping clients happy and ensuring they come back is one of the most vital things you can do for your business.
 While it’s important to continue to secure new members, it’s also essential to keep the ones you have.
 That’s why we’ve outlined a few keys to keeping your customers happy and coming back.

 • Great Product – Offering a quality product is the best way to keep clients happy.
 Not giving them a reason to complain will in-turn give them no reason to leave.
 Maintaining your gym or facility in the best condition possible will prove to be one of the best ways you can retain your members.
-Check out our blog post on Club Vitals for help on good equipment maintenance.
 Additionally, making sure you have well-trained staff and trainers is also an integral part of offering a quality product.

 • Excellent Value – Giving new members a great introductory offer and following that up with other money-saving promotions is a good way of showing customers that you care about them.
 Always make sure you price services appropriately.